rkit/filemanager-yii2/README.md

 - Easy setup presets for files
 - Ability to use any component for working with images
 - Support for multiple file uploads
-- Check the Owner of file
+- Check the Owner of a file
 - Storing information about a file in the database

 ## Installation